;

 Once lost, ecosystems are extremely difficult to recreate.
 This is why, before aiming for ambitious nature restoration projects, our primary focus should be on avoiding any negative impact on biodiversity.
 To properly assess physical risks, a comprehensive analysis of companies’ impacts and dependencies on biodiversity is necessary.

-8 to 12 |
+8 to 12 million |

 97% |